SharePoint/sp-dev-docs/docs/solution-guidance/Information-management-sample-app-for-SharePoint.md

 From your SharePoint site, you can go to the add-in, which runs on the remote host, by choosing **Recent** > **Core.InformationManagement**.
 To return to your SharePoint site, choose **Back to Site**.

-The Pages\Default.aspx.cs file in the Core.InformationManagementWeb project contains the code for the page displayed in Figure 1.
+The Pages\Default.aspx.cs file in the Core.InformationManagementWeb project contains the code for the page displayed in the previous figure.

 The following code in the **Page_Load** method of the Default.aspx.cs page fetches and displays the closure and expiration dates of the site, based on the applied site policy.
 This code calls the **GetSiteExpirationDate** and **GetSiteCloseDate** extension methods of the OfficeDevPnP.Core project.